 By: Katie Workman

 My family likes nothing better than an Italian, red sauce-y, baked pasta dish on a chilly night.
 I love how easy they are to throw together.
-This one is kind of like an unstructured lasagna, with rigatoni instead of flat noodles, and collops of fresh ricotta.
+This one is kind of like an unstructured lasagna, with rigatoni instead of flat noodles, and dollops of fresh ricotta.
 Just make a simple green salad and you are good to go.

 Add some red pepper flakes if you want a bit of a kick, and sprinkle on some grated Parmesan just before baking, or even at the table, for a bit of extra flavor.
 A scattering of fresh basil leaves never did an Italian pasta any harm in the history of pasta.